 From the very beginning of my training and exposure to Tang Soo Do, I was heavily influenced by its discipline which provided me with the purpose and structure that I needed in my life.
 I was also taught strong core values such as those reflected by “The Ten Articles of Faith” and have been positively affected by its overall philosophy and principles.

-These principles and philosophy I feel have and continue to be reflected in my various accomplishments over the years not only in the martial arts but also as a husband, father of five children, grandfather, college graduate with advanced degrees, Executive Administrator of a major State of California Department of Social Services Program, Advocate for the rights of Native Hawaiians and other Asian/Pacific Islander Americans, Business Owner, Head of an International Tang Soo Do Martial Arts Organization, and appointee to several state and federal Boards and Commissions over the years by three California Governors and former U.S. Presidents... not bad for a rough necked kid from Hawaii whose sixth grade teacher predicted that I would either be dead or in jail by the time I turned 21.
+These principles and philosophy I feel have and continue to be reflected in my various accomplishments over the years not only in the martial arts but also as a husband, father of five children, grandfather of 12, college graduate with advanced degrees, Executive Administrator of a major State of California Department of Social Services Program, Advocate for the rights of Native Hawaiians and other Asian/Pacific Islander Americans, Business Owner, Head of an International Tang Soo Do Martial Arts Organization, and appointee to several state and federal Boards and Commissions over the years by three California Governors and former U.S. Presidents……….Not bad for a rough necked kid from Hawaii whose sixth grade teacher predicted would either be dead or in jail by the time he turned 21.

-Her prediction, of course, was not realized because of the discipline, direction and philosophy that has and continues to influence me throughout my many years of martial arts training and involvement in Tang Soo Do, in addition to the strong cultural values that were originally imparted to me by my family and culture and through my religious beliefs.
+Her prediction, of course, did not come to fruition because of the discipline, direction and philosophy that has and continues to influence me throughout my many years of martial arts training and involvement in Tang Soo Do, as well as the strong cultural values that were originally imparted to me by my family and Native Hawaiian culture and most of all by my religious beliefs.